ToppiOfficial/KitsuneMDL/README.md

 `DMX model 18` but lower version can maybe still work

-## Changes
+## Features

-- Bone limit raised from 256 to 1024, texture limit from 32 to 64
+- 64 Bit
+- Increase some compile limit
+  - Bone limit 256 -> 1024 (Will warn if the model is above 256 as most engine branch are either 128 or 256)
+  - Texture limit 32 -> 64 (Still recommend to stay below 32 for all engine branch aside from Source Film Maker)
 - Replaced nvstrip with meshoptimizer
-- TF2/L4D2 compatible VTX output by default; use `-newvtx` for CS:GO/Alien Swarm/Source Film Maker format, `-nodx80` to skip dx80/sw
+- Minor code changes for faster compile
+- `$addsearchdir` now works correctly for SMD/DMX source file lookup
+- New `ignorescale` parameter for `$animation` and `$sequence`
+- New `$driverbone` and `driverlookat` to create procedural bone without the need for VRD files
+- New `$rendermesh` for DMX models containing multiple DMEMesh elements
+- Multiple engine branch support but requires additional launch parameter `-newvtx` for Alien Swarm to CS:GO Engine Branch.
+- Can compile for DirectX8 and can be opted out with `-nodx80` similar to StudioMDL++
+- Recreated some features from StudioMDL++ and NekoMDL
   - `-cullanims` flag to strip unreferenced `$animation` blocks
+  - Bone weight cull threshold reduced from 5% to 0.01%
   - `$scale` now affects eyeball, eyelid, dmxeyelid, forceboneposrot, procedural bones, and VTA flex deltas
-- New `ignorescale` parameter for `$animation` and `$sequence`
-- `$addsearchdir` now works correctly for SMD/DMX source file lookup
   - `$renamebone` now propagates to the collision model
-- Bone weight cull threshold reduced from 5% to 0.01%
   - Fixed crash with blank bodygroup + `$staticprop` (TODO: Test)

 ## Credits